 - The law and the prophets point to Yahushua

-What I would say, is the Conclusions that are written underneath these points are different than most of you have probably have heard.
-I had no idea when I started this project about a year ago when I started writing on this project, what the conclusion would be.
+I some ways going though these nine points, show a little bit of the direction this presentation is heading.
+What I would say, is the conclusions that are written underneath these points are different than most of you have probably heard.
+I had no idea what the conclusions would be when I started writing on this project about a year ago.
 I thought I would go one way or the other and it turns out that there was a third way that I had no idea existed until I started studying and researching.
 I think you’ll find it exciting to see that there’s an alternative to probably what most of you have thought and it certainly was an alternative to what I had thought to be my previous conditioning.

 Stay tuned, get your Bible out, have your mind open and pray and study.
 Look to YHWH for the answers.